(23 votes, average: 3.96 out of 5)

-Make necessary changes in your payment security as per the guidelines and complete a PCI compliance scan using a tool like Comodo HackerGuardian.
-Once you get the report, submit the SAQ, AOC, and other required documents to your bank.
+Make any necessary changes in your payment security to meet the guidelines and complete a PCI compliance scan using a tool like Comodo HackerGuardian.
+Once you get the report, submit the SAQ, scan report, and other required documents to your bank.
 If everything meets their requirements, your company will be PCI DSS compliant.

 Installing an SSL certificate is an essential part of PCI compliance.
 A Comodo SSL certificate achieves the following:

-Some eCommerce websites have a tendency to collect as much customer information as possible to analyze consumer behavior and demographics to make efficient marketing strategies.
+Some eCommerce websites want to collect as much customer information as possible to analyze consumer behavior and demographics to make efficient marketing decisions.
 Some online stores also enable customers to save their credit/debit card numbers, CVV codes and other related data to their accounts to provide a user-friendly customer experience during the checkout process.

-Though convenient for users, unfortunately, saving any sort of customer data on your own server is highly risky.
+Though convenient for users, unfortunately, saving confidential customer data on your own server is highly risky.
 If a hacker cracks your system and gains access to your users’ information, your company may have to pay a massive penalty for the data leak or data breach.
-Only big eCommerce players that have in-house cybersecurity teams constantly working on protecting the website can afford to take such risk.
+Only big eCommerce players that have in-house cybersecurity teams constantly working on protecting the website can afford to take such risks.
 For small/new eCommerce sites, the risk of data leakage outweighs the benefit of saving customers data.

 Fortunately, there’s an easy solution – use a third-party payment gateway such as PayPal, Stripe, Skrill, etc. to facilitate online payments to reduce your risk.
 These providers can enable saving payment details without saving the details to your server.